buildtesters/buildtest/docs/what_is_buildtest.rst

 Description
 -----------

-**buildtest** is a python framework for automating software stack testing by utilizing test configurations (YAML) to generate test scripts.
-The framework is tightly integrated with Lmod module system to allow the framework to load modules properly when building test. buildtest was designed on the premise of reusable and easy to read test configuration that can be shared by the HPC community sites. buildtest aims to abstract test complexity so the user can focus on writing test with minimal knowledge of the system.
+**buildtest** is a python framework for testing for HPC systems by utilizing test configurations known as **Buildspec** written in YAML. buildtest comes with a set of json-schema that defines how to write a Buildspec, which buildtest uses to validate, and parse the YAML file followed by generating the test for execution.

 buildtest is available on Github at https://github.com/buildtesters/buildtest